louisvillemetro-innovation/Dockless-Open-Data/README.md

 ```

-*Note the .004 and .005 multipliers are to adjust the radius for the height and width difference at the latitude and longitude at the Louisville, KY latitude.
-You may want to adjust these for your location.*

 Once this procedure is created, you can just run the procedure with this SQL.

+### Variables

+We used a **k value of 4** for Louisville.
+You can increase this for your city if you'd like, which will increase the number of anonymized trips, which may be required to increase rider privacy based on your city's geographic size and trip counts.

+Note the **.004 and .005 multipliers** are to adjust the radius for the height and width difference at the latitude and longitude at the Louisville, KY latitude.
+You may want to adjust these for your location.

 ```
 -- 4 update to be fuzzed values with random 3rd digit in a circle